 HPE Unified Functional Testing

-This is another great automated testing tool that uses Visual Basic for scripting the test cases.
+This is another great automated testing tool that uses Visual Basic for scripting test cases.

-Ranorex Studio is another automated testing tool that provides testing facility in web, desktop and mobile apps.
-It also has record & playback facility and also has GUI recognition.
+Ranorex Studio is another automated testing tool that provides testing facilities for web, desktop, and mobile apps.
+It also has a record & playback facility and also has GUI recognition.

 Functional Test Cases